gorrion-io/production-readiness-checklist/docs/owasp-asvs/01-authentication/01-authentication.md

   - Ensure that out of band authentication requests, codes, or tokens expire after a short period (about 10 minutes).
   - Ensure time-based OTPs have a defined lifetime before expiring.
   - Ensure codes are only usable once and only for the original request.
+  - Use weak authenticators (such as SMS and email) only for secondary verification and transaction approval and not as a replacement for more secure authentication methods.

 ## Proposed options